Listen for webhooks

 Webhooks provide an hmac

 , which is a BASE-64 encoded HMAC-sha256 secret that allows you to verify that the event in question actually came from Daily.
+You may also provide your own secret when creating a webhook, as long as it is BASE-64 encoded.
 When POST

 ing to your webhook server, Daily will provide two headers: X-Webhook-Signature